apetrynet/hiero-otio/README.md

 ```

 If you choose to install the plugin to another location, make sure to append
-the full path of the folder conatinong the `Python` folder to the
+the full path of the folder containing the `Python` folder to the
 `HIERO_PLUGIN_PATH` environment variable.

 ```bash